113ll3/Ibmclouddocscli/reference/ibmcloud/cli_dns.md

 ```
 ibmcloud sl dns zone-print ibm.com
 ```
+{: codeblock}

-This command prints zone that is named ibm.com in BIND format.
+This command prints zone that is named `ibm.com`, and in BIND format.